Premiership: Home play-offs, fourth place and European spots up for grabs

 Bath, runners-up in 2015, must take home all five points at Sale, and hope Warriors do them a favour at Sixways with a big win.

-It looks simple on paper - the victor at Franklin's Gardens between Northampton and Harlequins will finish sixth and qualify for the European Champions Cup in 2017-18.
+The battle for sixth spot is fairly complicated.
+If Northampton beat Harlequins and Quins take away no points, Saints will finish sixth and qualify for the European Champions Cup in 2017-18.

+A losing bonus-point for Quins, and only four points for Saints, means the two teams finish level on points, but Quins will qualify for Europe on virtue of having more wins.

-But this is where it gets complicated.
+This is where it gets even more confusing.
 The team that finishes seventh enters a play-off with the seventh-placed Top 14 club in France, and eighth and ninth-placed sides in the Pro12, with the winner earning a Champions Cup spot.

 The play-offs and final take place over the last two weekends in May.

-After Saturday's results, Gloucester, Saints or Quins could all finish seventh.
+After Saturday's results, Gloucester, Saints, Quins and Newcastle could all finish seventh.

 However, if the Cherry and Whites finish eighth in the Premiership, which is likely, and win their Challenge Cup final against Stade Francais on 12 May, they will enter the play-offs for the Champions Cup instead of the seventh-placed side.